Exact Coherent Structures in Fully Developed Two-Dimensional Turbulence: Numerical results

-The stability spectrum shows that the equilibrium is only moderately unstable.
-Unstable perturbations grow on a time scale comparable to the characteristic time scale $T_c$ associated with turbulent flow.
+The stability spectrum also shows that the equilibrium is only moderately unstable.
+Unstable perturbations grow on a time scale of $\max(Re(\lambda))^{-1}\approx 17$ comparable to the characteristic time scale {$T_c\approx 10$} associated with turbulent flow.
 At first sight, this result appears very surprising.
 Indeed, this equilibrium describes inviscid flow and therefore corresponds to the limit $Re\to\infty$, where ECSs are expected to be very strongly unstable.
 While that may indeed be the case for recurrent solutions describing small-scale flows (i.e., coherent {\it substructures}), the presence of the inverse cascade in 2D implies that recurrent solutions describing large-scale flows (i.e., coherent {\it structures}) can only be unstable with respect to perturbations with low spatial frequencies.
-These low-frequency modes are largely aligned with the high-dimensional subspace spanned by the marginal modes for {\it any} large-scale Euler equilibrium.
+These low-frequency modes are largely aligned with the infinite-dimensional subspace spanned by the marginal modes for {\it any} large-scale Euler equilibrium.
 This near-alignment is responsible for the relatively small real parts of the eigenvalues associated with unstable eigenmodes.

 Overall, we find that although the large-scale turbulent flow does occasionally visit the neighborhoods of equilibrium solutions of Euler, recurrence analysis shows that these instances are quite rare.
 In order to understand why that is the case, we computed the leading eigenmodes associated with a pair of representative equilibrium states.
 The most unstable eigenmode corresponding to the symmetric equilibrium from \autoref{f:eqfam2}(a) is shown in \autoref{f:eqpert}(a).
 It is almost indistinguishable from the marginal mode associated with spatial translation in the direction indicated by the black arrow.
 Indeed, numerically evolving the equilibrium, we find that it transitions to a traveling wave moving in the corresponding direction.
 The similarity of the leading eigenmode to the translational marginal mode implies that the relative position of the vortices for the traveling wave does not change in time and hence neither does the flow generated by the vortex array in the co-moving reference frame.
 As a result, the direction in which the vortices travel never changes either.

 For the asymmetric equilibrium from \autoref{f:eqfam2}(b), the situation is quite different.
 The leading eigenvalues in this case form a complex conjugate pair, so the the corresponding eigenmode is time-periodic; its snapshot is shown in \autoref{f:eqpert}(b).
 The spatial structure of this mode is quite interesting and sheds some light on the dynamics of both large- and small-scale flow structures in turbulence.
 In the regions associated with the vortex cores, the eigenfunction is similar to the translational marginal mode, and represents a shift of the vortices.
 As time progresses, the corresponding dipolar structures rotate in the direction indicated by the arrows, which suggests that this equilibrium evolves into a time-periodic flow, with the vortex centers executing a circular motion, as confirmed by numerical simulation.